 To minimize this forward drop you can configure a MOSFET as an ideal diode, which has a very low drop in the forward direction (equal to the current times the MOSFET's ON resistance) while blocking the current in the reverse direction.

 Below is the LTspice simulation of a simple ideal-diode MOSFET circuit.

 It uses inexpensive components consisting of a P-MOSFET (for use in the positive rail) with a dual PNP transistor and two resistors.

-Q1 and Q2 form a current mirror circuit.
+Q1 and Q2 form a current mirror circuit that act as a differential amplifier which responds to the voltage drop across the MOSFET.
 The indicated values of R1 and R2 cause Q2 to be on and thus M1 off (Vgs near 0V), when there is no voltage difference between the drain and source of M1.

-The mirror has a gain of ≈130 from the two emitter's voltage difference to Q2's collector voltage change.
+The mirror has a gain of ≈130 from the two emitter's voltage difference input to Q2's collector voltage change output.

 In the forward direction (output voltage lower than the battery voltage) the current mirror becomes unbalanced due to the difference in emitter voltages, causing Q2 to turn off, which puts the P-MOSFET gate near ground potential, turning it on.
 This allows current to flow from the battery to the output (left to right) with a low drop.